AIDC-AI/Marco-DeepWideSearch-Agent/DeepWideSearch/README.md

 *DeepWideSearch: Bridging depth and width in information seeking*

-**DeepWideSearch** is the first benchmark designed to evaluate LLM-based agents on **simultaneous deep reasoning over multi-hop retrieval and wide-scale information retrieval**—a critical capability for real-world tasks like market analysis and business developmen.
+**DeepWideSearch** is the first benchmark designed to evaluate LLM-based agents on **simultaneous deep reasoning over multi-hop retrieval and wide-scale information retrieval**—a critical capability for real-world tasks like market analysis and business development.
 The output of this task is a tabular.
 Rows are candidate answers of the questions and columns are attributes of each candidate that questions required to collect.
 ![](assets/deepwideseach_task_overview.png)

 ---